aceofgreens/aceofgreens.github.io/content/articles/2024-08-17-central_banking.md

 slug: central_banking
 ---

 From the previous article on [free banking](https://aceofgreens.github.io/free_banking.html), we saw how a competitive market for loans and deposits will result in virtually no inflation and a fixed money supply.
-In this post we'll enter the belly of the beast and see how central banking is designed to eliminate the constaints that keep inflation in check.
+In this post we'll enter the belly of the beast and see how central banking is designed to eliminate the constraints that keep inflation in check.
 This is a very important topic for understanding financial systems and once again, almighty Rothbard will guide us.

 We start with a contrived, but concrete scenario.
 Person P deposits \$1000 in currency (physical money like coins and banknotes) in bank A. He receives a piece of paper called a "certificate of deposit" worth \$1000 which is liquid enough and is accepted by society *as money*.
 While this is supposed to be a proper demand deposit, bank A then decides to lend \$800 of these.
 It does so by printing another certificate of deposit worth \$800 and "giving it" to a new person Q by creating an account for Q in its own books.
 At this point the total demand deposits are worth \$1800 but the actual reserves are only \$1000.
 The money supply has increased by \$800.
 Now person Q spends the money and buys something from person R. If R is a client of the same bank A, then the balance of account Q has to be reduced and the balance of account R has to be increased.
 This happens easily since bank A simply rewrites the certificates of deposit.
 But if R is a client of a different bank B, then B, being a competitor of A, will demand from A money in specie and A will have to pay from its reserves.
 Suppose it does so and its reserves end up \$200.
 At this point, if the original person P decides to withdraw his deposit, bank A will become insolvent and will go bankrupt.